AWS

 AWS Lambda Functions are a fundamental component of building serverless applications on AWS.
 However, managing and monitoring these functions across multiple AWS accounts can be complex, especially when dealing with potential issues like recursive loops and health events.
 This blog post will guide you through using the aws_lambda_functions, aws_health_events, aws_health_event_details and aws_health_affected_entities tables to monitor your AWS Lambda functions and identify potential health issues.

 To get started, download the CloudQuery CLI and set up your CloudQuery configuration file by following the AWS Source Plugin documentation.
 Sync your AWS Lambda functions and health events data using CloudQuery’s AWS Source Plugin to any destination available in our destination plugins.
-Our most popular destination is PostrgreSQL, so in the query examples below, we’ll use the PostgreSQL Destination Plugin.
+Our most popular destination plugin is PostrgreSQL, so in the query examples below, we’ll use the PostgreSQL Destination Plugin.
 Ensure that you add aws_lambda_functions, aws_health_events, aws_health_event_details, and aws_health_affected_entities tables to the list of tables being synced.
 Note that the AWS Health API requires your account to have a business plan, so these tables can only be synced if you do.

 Listing Lambda Functions #